stratum/stratum/stratum/hal/bin/bcm/standalone/README.md

 # Stratum on a Broadcom SDKLT based switch

-The following guide details how to compile the Stratum binary to run on a Broadcom based switch (i.e. like Tomahawk) using the Broadcom SDKLT.
+The following guide details how to compile the Stratum binary to run on a Broadcom based switch (i.e. like Tomahawk) using Broadcom SDKs.

 ## ONLPv2 operating system on the switch
 Stratum requires an ONLPv2 operating system on the switch.
 ONF maintains a [fork](https://github.com/opennetworkinglab/OpenNetworkLinux) with additional platforms.
 Follow the [ONL](https://opennetlinux.org/doc-building.html) instructions to setup your device.
 Here is what your switch should look like: